 trainers are concerned, Gordon Elliott, Willie Mullins, and Mouse Morris have stellar records when it comes to training winning horse – Gordon Elliott has won the Grand National three times and twice in the last two runnings.

 Even though the race is months ahead, you can find the Grand National ante post odds offered by all the operators on the market.
 By looking at Grand National betting odds, you can see how certain horses fare at different operators’ websites on the ante post market and which ones are considered to be favourites.

-If you look up Tiger Roll odds, you can see that they are around 14/1 at the moment with the majority of operators, whereas the second and third favourites stand at 20/1.
 The highest odds that are currently given on the ante post market are 100/1 to horses at the bottom of the list.